 This was a bit much considering Tarrasch had earlier declined a match against Lasker.
 He had put work commitments ahead of his own title ambitions and now he had a problem with someone else challenging.
 Chigorin had challenged unsuccessfully, Tarrasch had turned down the chance and now Lasker had seized the title.

 Tarrasch did not think much of Lasker's playing style or indeed Lasker himself.
 He had designs on putting him in his place.
 Lasker had been champion for more than a decade and had successfully defended twice before Tarrasch finally challenged him in 1908.
 The match did not turn out as Tarrasch had hoped.
-He blamed the wet weather when Lasker comfortably beat him 8-3 with 5 draws.
+He blamed the wet weather when Lasker comfortably beat him 8-3 with 5 draws

 Jose Raul Capablanca was more frustrated than anyone about the difficulty of securing a showdown with Emanuel Lasker.
 The Human Chess Machine

-By 1912 he was in his mid-twentys and approaching the height of his powers.
+By 1912 he was in his mid-20s and approaching the height of his powers.
 He was winning high profile tournaments with strong fields and beating big names in matches, playing remarkable chess along the way.

 He drifted into other activities playing Bridge and Go for a while.
 He also invented a draughts variant called Lasca.
 Due to his Jewish heritage, he was forced out of Germany in 1933 when Adolf Hitler came to power.

 .
 He succumbed to a kidney infection in 1941 as a charity patient in Mount Sinai Hospital, New York.
-Despite his best efforts he had died penniless just like Steinitz.
+Despite his best efforts he died penniless just like Steinitz.